cartant/ts-action/README.md

 Also, if you are using NgRx or redux-observable, you might find the [`ts-action-operators`](https://github.com/cartant/ts-action-operators) package useful, too.

+For an in-depth look at TypeScript, Redux and `ts-action`, have a look at: [How to Reduce Action Boilerplate](https://blog.angularindepth.com/how-to-reduce-action-boilerplate-90dc3d389e2b).

 ## Install

 Install the package using npm: